Supporting Oral Motor Skills in the Infant

 This course offers the unique perspective of using oral stimulation, remediation, and adaptation within the context of infant feeding and the impact of the family dynamic.

-This comprehensive course is taught by experienced therapists, Occupational Therapists (OT) that are also International Board Certified Lactation Consultants (IBCLC), for therapists.
+This comprehensive course is taught by experienced therapists, Occupational Therapists (OT) who are also International Board Certified Lactation Consultants (IBCLC), for therapists.

 Are there prerequisites for this course?